ZQ-jhon/dev-env-toolkit/README.md

 2. Installs missing runtimes if needed
 4. Restores all pip packages via `requirements.txt`
 5. Restores all npm global packages via `npm-global.txt`
-6. Guides you through `openclaw.json` config (API keys are in `.env.template` 鈥?you fill in your own)
+6. Guides you through `openclaw.json` config (API keys are in `.env.template` — you fill in your own)
 7. Verifies the installation

 ## Manual Setup